AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-centric-data-api.md

 ### Parameters
 `string tenantId`
-The tenant identifier
+Tenant identifier

 `string namespaceId`
-The namespace identifier
+Namespace identifier

 `string assetId`
-The asset identifier
+Asset identifier

 [optional] `string[] stream`
-An optional parameter consisting of a comma-separated list of stream reference names that you are interested in.
+Optional parameter consisting of a comma-separated list of stream reference names that you are interested in.
 By default, all data calls return data for all stream references.

 ### Response
 The response includes a status code and a response body.